wallarm/product-documentation/docs/user-guides/rules/add-rule.md

 Rules can be added to both existing and new branches.
 They can be created from scratch or based on one of the existing branches.

-To add a rule to an existing branch, click *Add rule* (the button will appear in the pop-up menu on the right after hovering the mouse cursor over the branch description line).
+To add a rule to an existing branch, click *Add rule* (after hovering the mouse cursor over the branch description line, the button will appear in the pop-up menu on the right).
 You can also perform this operation on the rule page of this branch.

 If necessary, it is possible to modify the branch to which a rule will be added.
 For this, click on the *If request is* clause in the rule-adding form and make changes to the branch description conditions.
 If a new branch is created, it will appear on the screen, and the application structure view will be updated.